daostack/daos-balances/README.md

 # DAOs Balances Service

-A service to get a sorted DAOs total holdings (ETH + erc20) array in USD via APIs
+A service to get a sorted DAOs total holdings (ETH + erc20) array in USD via APIs <br/> The service returns total balance and formatted total balance for each DAO

 ![image](./images/daos-balances-service-graph.jpeg)